HighSaltLevels/randomizer/KNOWN_BUGS.md

 # Known Bugs

 ## FE6
- - Perceval's weapons should have been stronger.
-They were E rank
- - Narcian's weapon should have been stronger.
-It was E/D rank
-    - This seems to be a recurring pattern :(
  - The Master Seal help screen is cut off.
 More specifically:
     - It shows up as:
         Use this item to promo